discernus/research/mlkmx/experiment.md

 ### Secondary Research Questions
 1. **Identity Framing**: What evidence exists for different approaches to tribal dominance versus individual dignity appeals in each leader's discourse?
 2. **Emotional Climate**: What patterns emerge in fear-based versus hope-based messaging between the two approaches?
-3. **Success Orientation**: How do the leaders differ in their framing of envy versus compersion toward others' achievements?
+3. **Success Orientation**: How do the leaders differ in their framing of envy versus mudita toward others' achievements?
 4. **Relational Climate**: What evidence exists for different enmity versus amity positioning in their discourse?
 5. **Goal Orientation**: How do their objectives differ in terms of fragmentative versus cohesive goals?
 6. **Strategic Coherence**: What evidence exists for different levels of rhetorical consistency and coherence between the approaches?